 The ways students engage in mathematical modeling in prekindergarten through grade 8 provide a basis for more sophisticated modeling processes.
-For example, if students have experience identifying and making assumptions about real-world situations during their first few years in school, they will be aware that solving real problems involves making assumptions when they encounter modeling problems in later grades.
-Early exposure to ambiguous or open-ended problems can help children become comfortable with the idea that useful, informative solutions to real problems are neither perfect nor unique.
+For example, if students gain experience identifying and making assumptions about real-world situations during their first few years in school, they can become aware that solving real problems involves making assumptions when they encounter modeling problems in later grades.
+When they engage with rich contexts, they begin with noticing and wondering and then build on these ideas to engage in mathematical problem posing.
+Early exposure to ambiguous or open problems can help children become comfortable with the idea that useful, informative solutions to real problems are neither perfect nor unique.
 Students can develop a mathematical modeling disposition and competence in individual aspects of the modeling process and later combine these aspects into a complete, iterative process.